oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 semantics and set of keynames, but all entity definitions share a `type` keyname that references the TOSCA type of the entity being defined.
-Other keynames in entity definitions are used to further define and/or modify definitions already specified in the corresponding entity type.
+Other keynames in entity definitions are used to further define or refine definitions already specified in the corresponding entity type.
 TOSCA supports *capability definitions*, *requirement definitions*, *interface definitions*, *policy definitions*, *group definitions*, *property definitions*, *attribute